IGVF-CRISPR/CRISPR-SeqSpec/README.md

 # Notes

-Your subimission should have a 1M FASTQ (R1 and R2) for each modality present in the seqspec
+Subimisisons should have a 1M FASTQ (R1 and R2) for each modality present in the seqspec